OnePlus Open vs Google Pixel 8

 Frequently Asked Questions

-OnePlus Open excels if you value widely considered the best foldable hardware design (virtually no crease).
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+OnePlus Open is the better choice if you prioritize widely considered the best foldable hardware design (virtually no crease).
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.1★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure